 Facet Joint Pain

-The facet joints are synovial joints which help support the weight and control movement between individual vertebrae of the spine.
-They are also known as zygapophysial joints.
-Sports Osteopath John Williams give us his advice.
+The facet joints, also known as zygapophysial joints are synovial joints which help support the weight and control movement between individual vertebrae of the spine.

-The facet joints are synovial joints which help support the weight and control movement between individual vertebrae of the spine.
-The facet joints work together alongside the intervertebral discs to form a functional working unit.
+The facet joints or zygapophysial joints are synovial joints which help support the weight and control movement between individual vertebrae of the spine.
+The facet joints work togetherwith the intervertebral discs to enable the spine to move.

-The facet joints direct the plane of motion at each vertebral segment which is dependant on their angle and orientation.
-Throughout the spine the angles and orientations differ which alters the possible movement allowed in that area.
-The facets have an articular cartilage and articular capsule which allow movement but provide stability.
+The facets have an articular cartilage or hard, smooth cartilage on the ends of the done which along with the joint capsule allows movement but also provides stability.
 Facet joints have a nerve supply from two levels, one branch arises from the nerve root at that level and the second from the level above.
 When functioning correctly, facet joints move freely controlling the movement of the spine.

 Usually damage at the facet joint can be seen on plain X-rays, which are taken from front to back, side to side and obliquely across the joint.
 In some cases a CT scan can be used instead as this will show up more detail of other structures in order to rule them out.